eBook PDF or Soft Cover

 by Steve J. Langdon

-The Native People of Alaska is a comprehensive, easy-to-read introductory guide to Alaska’s first inhabitants.
+The Native People of Alaska (5th edition) is a comprehensive, easy-to-read introductory guide to Alaska’s first inhabitants.
 Langdon describes their lifestyles, traditions, and culture at the time of the first contact with Europeans.
 It is the only book in its price range that tells how ALL of Alaska’s Native people survived in one of the most challenging environments on earth for more than 200 generations, long before modern technology.

 Named as one of the best Alaska history books of all time by the Alaska Historical Society.